oakhamcommunitytheatre/oct-constitution/README.md

 **Section I –** The constitution may only be amended given the following conditions -

 1. The constitution may only be amended during a Constitutional Amendment Meeting (hereby referred to as CAM).
 2. All formal members must be notified that a CAM is occurring.
-RCT must extend a public invitation to all formal members.
+OCT must extend a public invitation to all formal members.
 3. A CAM must be announced at least one week before it occurs.
 4. The Artistic Director, General Manager, and Treasurer must be present at the CAM.
 5. Within reason, the schedules of all executive members that wish to attend must be accommodated.